-Ginsburg's Death Draws Big Surge of Donations to Democrats
+Ginsburg's death draws big surge of donations to Democrats

-Saturday, 19 September 2020 () Democrats raised more than $31 million in the hours after Supreme Court Justice Ruth Bader Ginsburg's death, demonstrating how the liberal icon's passing and the contentious nomination fight that lies ahead have already galvanized the party's base.The jaw-dropping sum was...
+Saturday, 19 September 2020 () Democrats raised more than $50 million in the hours after Supreme Court Justice Ruth Bader Ginsburg's death, demonstrating how the liberal icon's passing and the contentious nomination fight…

 On Friday, CNN reported that Supreme Court Justice Ruth Bader Ginsburg died at ate 87.